manhtai/manhtai.github.io/content/posts/ai-ftw.md

 draft: true
 ---

+> The future is already here - it's just not very evenly distributed.

+~ William Gibson

 I have come to coding for almost 4 years now.
 From the beginning, I was learning to code for analytics purpose only.
 I imagined myself become an analyst that so good at bringing insight about anything which have data.